Motor City Machine Guns: Return to Impact Wrestling / TNA Wrestling (2020–2024)

+Second return to NJPW (2022–2023)

+After defeating the Strong Openweight Tag Team Champions, Aussie Open on the September 15, 2022 episode of Impact!, Sabin and Shelley made their return to New Japan Pro-Wrestling at Rumble on 44th Street on October 28.
+At the event, the Motor City Machine Guns defeated Aussie Open to win the Strong Openweight Tag Team Championships, in a three-way match, also involving The DKC and Kevin Knight.
+The duo retained the titles in February at Battle in the Valley, defeating the West Coast Wrecking Crew (Royce Isaacs and Jorel Nelson).
+On April 15 at Capital Collision, Shelley and Sabin lost the titles back to Aussie Open in a three-way tag-team match also involving the team of Kazuchika Okada and Hiroshi Tanahashi.
+At Destruction In Ryōgoku, the two teamed with Josh Alexander to unsuccessfully challeng Kazuchika Okada, Hiroshi Tanahashi, and Tomohiro Ishii for the NEVER Openweight 6-Man Tag Team Championship.

 All Elite Wrestling (2022)

-On the August 24, 2022, episode of Dynamite, Sonjay Dutt announced that Jay Lethal would team with the Motor City Machine Guns at the All Out PPV, where they would take on Wardlow and FTR in a six-man tag-team match, with Sabin and Shelley set to make their All Elite Wrestling debut.
+On the August 24, 2022, episode of Dynamite, Sonjay Dutt announced that Jay Lethal would team with Shelley and Sabin at the All Out pay-per-view, where they would take on Wardlow and FTR in a six-man tag-team match, with the two set to make their All Elite Wrestling (AEW) debut.
 At the event, Wardlow and FTR would win the match, with assistance from Samoa Joe, who attacked Satnam Singh early in the match.